amalija-ramljak/superteacher/README.md

 - Trivia game - content from UF classes

 ## Gameplay
-Vaguely resembling (and inspired by) Monopoly and Mensch aergere Dich nicht.
+Vaguely resembling (and inspired by) Monopoly and Ludo.

 A player moves field by field - almost every field opens a question.
 If it is answered correctly, the player moves forward.
 If incorrectly, the player remains in place and receives a new question.